Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 Users will be able to find interesting content in easy and simple way.

 This project is for educational purposes and can not be used as a template for a business use.
 Main aim is to build responsive website with HTML and CSS only.
-I will use Bootstrap framework to keep website consent and clear.
+I will use Bootstrap framework to keep website consistent and clear.

 ## [View life website in github pages](https://domenicasantana.github.io/fashion-stylist/index.html)